jawngee/slay-q/packages/slay-q/README.md

 The `endpoint` is where `slay-q-server` can callback to when it has an event for your app to process.
 Obviously this should be specified with configuration or environment variables.

 The `driver` is the interface with the database that the client will use.
-Slay Q required Postgres, but we use Supabase exclusively, so we've only included a driver for that.
-You must have `SUPABASE_URL` and `SUPABASE_SERVICE_KEY` environment variables defined.
+Slay Q provides three base packages with different drivers:

+* [`@slay-pics/slay-q-supabase`](https://www.npmjs.com/package/@slay-pics/slay-q-supabase) - Supabase driver that uses `@supabase/supabase-js` to connect to supabase.
+* [`@slay-pics/slay-q-postgres`](https://www.npmjs.com/package/@slay-pics/slay-q-postgres) - Driver that talks directly to Postgres via `pg` package.
+* [`@slay-pics/slay-q-rpc`](https://www.npmjs.com/package/@slay-pics/slay-q-rpc) - Driver that talks to a [`slay-q-ingest`](https://github.com/SlayPics/SlayUtils/tree/main/apps/slay-ingest) instance.
+The Slay Q ingest is an HTTP RPC server.
+See the nuxt example app for an example of its use.

 ### Dispatch Events
 Once you've created the client, dispatching events is easy: